Fraud and scams

 Slaughter and May does not administer estates and will not, therefore, have sent you any correspondence relating to a potential inheritance.

 Bill payment fraud

 Law firm clients have been targeted by fraudsters who are informing the clients that the law firm’s bank details have changed and request that future settlement of the law firm’s bills is made to the new (ie the fraudster’s) account.

 Slaughter and May sets out payment details for settlement of bills at the foot of its invoices.
 Any notification or request suggesting our payment details have changed will not, therefore, have come from Slaughter and May.

-Please also let us know about any scams which use our name by contacting firstname.lastname@example.org, or, if you are a client, by speaking to your usual Slaughter and May contact partner.
+Please report any scams involving the firm or use of our name to email@example.com, or, if you are a client, by speaking to your usual Slaughter and May contact partner.